Punjab Kings won by 5 wickets (with 29 balls remaining)

 He was bought for Rs 11 crore ($1.7 million) in the 2018 auction and has been the leading run scorer for the franchise in every season since, going on to become their all-time leading run getter in 2021.
-He was appointed captain ahead of the 2020 edition and was the top run scorer in the tournament that season.Chris Gayle
+He was appointed captain for the 2020 and 2021 seasons, before moving to Lucknow Super Giants in 2022.Chris Gayle

 Bought at the very end of the 2018 auction, Gayle shrugged off some middling T20 returns to become a batting lynchpin for the side.
-In just 31 matches, he has scored over 1300 runs in 41 matches for them, and could have added to that tally had he not taken a break in the second leg of the 2021 season due to bubble fatigue.Shaun Marsh
+He has scored over 1300 runs in 41 matches for them, and could have added to that tally had he not taken a break in the second leg of the 2021 season due to bubble fatigue.Shaun Marsh

 Marsh did not have a single bad season in over ten years with the team, piling up runs quietly and effectively.
 His career took off on the back of the first IPL, but while he experienced ups and downs elsewhere, he was rock solid for Punjab, as nearly 2500 runs show.David Miller

-Another batsman who grabbed global attention with his feats for Punjab.
+Another batter who grabbed global attention with his feats for Punjab.
 He has even captained the team, though not with great success, and for eight seasons he was one of the few constants in a side otherwise in constant flux.